"Banaras, a saga of the spiritual evolution of Indian souls"

 I am a product of B.H.U., a freedom fighter, completing the 89th

-, a retired G.O.I. employee, a poet, novelist, short
+year of my life, a retired G.O.I. employee, a poet, novelist, short

 story writer and essayist, with 18 works published so far.
 My epic